PC Guide: how to set up a computer properly? How to use a PC capably?

 - Create a daily backup system and a recovery CD

-Although we are focusing on a PC guide here some advices would apply for a Mac computer as well.
+Although we are focusing on a PC guide here some advises would apply for a Mac computer as well.

 A power outage or a voltage spike due to a thunderstorm can be a rare occurrence in some places while it's certainly a common event here in Raleigh area (actually, Chapel Hill's power grid is most vulnerable in the Triangle Area).
 Voltage Surge protection would surely protect your PC from a voltage spike however the computer would shut off as if it got unplugged from the circuit.
 Why is it bad?
 One can lose unsaved work, end up with corrupted files, databases, configuration conflicts, etc. That's why having a UPS is an imperative measure of PC protection.
 It'd give you enough time to perform a graceful shutdown.
 If you are not around it would also notify your computer that it's better to shut down because the UPS's battery is running out of energy.